pirafrank/Google-Photos-EXIF-fixer/README.md

 - Python 2.7.x *
 - exiftool (You can download it [here](http://www.sno.phy.queensu.ca/~phil/exiftool/))

 It works on OS X or Linux (tested on Ubuntu 13.10 and OS X 10.10.x.).
-<br>Not tested on Windows.
+Not tested on Windows.

 *Although it may work, it hasn't been tested with Python 2.6.x.
 Python 3 is not supported yet.